Aakash007-ai/fall_detection/README.md

 # fall_detection
-PLease save it and edit
+PLease save it and then edit your own colab.I have give edit rights to this colab_link:- https://colab.research.google.com/drive/1ZZSXEKuLt9lK4BMcnsxVdW9KNTilIc4Z?usp=sharing
-colab_link:- https://colab.research.google.com/drive/1ZZSXEKuLt9lK4BMcnsxVdW9KNTilIc4Z?usp=sharing